Thank you for considering The College of Wooster in your search.

 - Other duties as assigned

-- Must be a student at the College of Wooster
+- Must be a current student at The College of Wooster.

 The College of Wooster does not discriminate on the basis of race, color, sex/gender, gender identity, gender expression, medical condition, political affiliation, religion, creed, ethnicity, national origin (including ancestry), citizenship status, disability, age, marital status, family responsibilities, sexual orientation, veteran or military status, predisposing genetic characteristics, domestic violence victim status, or any other characteristic protected by institutional policy, or by state, local, or federal law.
 All offers of employment are subject to verification of the legal right to work in the United States as required by federal law.
 The College of Wooster is committed by policy and practice to diversity, equity and inclusion.
 For more information see our nondiscrimination policy.